 You found yourself wanting to adopt a child and after doing some research you are shocked to find out that the average cost of a domestic infant adoption is over $30,000.
-The average cost of an international adoption is between $40,000 and $50,000.
+The average cost of international adoption is between $40,000 and $50,000.
 That is a lot of money for the average middle-class family.
 And you have to ask yourself, should adopting a child be this expensive?

 If you are asking me, my answer is no. I don’t think any adoption expenses of any child, whether domestic or international, should cost that much money.
 I get it; there is a lot of work that goes into making an adoption successful.
 There are a lot of people that are involved, and I don’t think they should work for “free,” so I understand that there would be costs involved.
 During our almost six-year wait to be placed with our son’s birth mom, we had three different social workers.
 No, we didn’t switch agencies but one social worker left and had a replacement social worker fill in, and then we moved, which required us to get another social worker.
 All three of the social workers were great.
 In fact, our last social worker was amazing and saw us through to the very happy ending we longed for.
 So yes, I believe they need to be paid for their work and their “specialty” of working with adoptive parents and/or birth parents, although I think they are underpaid for all that they do.
 They earn on average, $38,000.
 That is roughly the cost of one domestic infant adoption.

 Are there ways to make it less expensive?
-Of course there are.
+Of course, there are.
 We raised funds with an organization called Ordinary Hero, and they were great to us; we raised a lot of money doing it.
 We also had generous people “donate” to our adoption fund.
-But should those considering adoption be “forced” to get creative in being able to afford adoption?
+But should those considering adoptions be “forced” to get creative in being able to afford adoption?
 Probably not.
 But the fact of the matter is, adoptions are expensive.
 We, as adoptive parents, or prospective adoptive parents, need to be the voice behind making a change in this regard.
 What about medical insurance companies covering adoption expenses?
 What about talking to your legislators?
 Writing a letter?
 However strongly you feel about it, do something about it.
 Just as we tell our son, be the change you want to see in the world.
 We too can make a change.